Amazon bans police use of its face recognition for a year

 The Seattle-based company did not say why it took action now.
 Ongoing protests following the death of George Floyd have focused attention on racial injustice in the U.S. and how police use technology to track people.
 Floyd died May 25 after a white Minneapolis police officer pressed his knee into the handcuffed black man’s neck for several minutes even after Floyd stopped moving and pleading for air.

-On Tuesday, IBM said it would get out of the facial recognition business, noting concerns about how the technology can be used for mass surveillance and racial profiling.
+It’s not clear if the ban on police use includes federal law enforcement agencies.
+Amazon didn’t respond to questions about its announcement.

-Civil rights groups and Amazon’s own employees have pushed the company to stop selling its technology, called Rekognition, to government agencies, saying that it could be used to invade people’s privacy and target minorities.
+Civil rights groups and Amazon’s own employees have pushed the company to stop selling its technology, called Rekognition, to government agencies, saying that it could be used to invade privacy and target people of color.

 In a blog post Wednesday, Amazon said that it hoped Congress would put in place stronger regulations for facial recognition.